Google Scholar provides some interesting links to papers and articles surrounding my research.

 Have fun and understand stuff with interactive tools!

 The text is in Swedish, but the ideas universal.
-Unfortunately these are not yet fully self-contained, and might not work terribly well on mobile phones, but they will hopefully make sense to you if you attended one of my public lectures or the teacher development day Kleinerdagen at the
+Unfortunately these are not yet fully self-contained, and might not work terribly well on mobile phones, but they will hopefully make sense to you if you attended one of my public lectures or the teacher development day Kleinerdagen at the Royal Swedish Academy of Sciences (KVA).
+If you want any of the other materials we used, please email me!

 Want to study the emergence of a giant puddle in the random raindrop model?
 Here's a visualisation.
 (Puddles merge according to their barycentres.)